sugataa/rails-foundation/README.md

 ### Pre-requisites
 1. Download Docker (https://www.docker.com)
 2. Make sure docker is running (will vary depending on the platform - Linux vs macOS vs Windows)
+3. Clone this repo and copy over the contents to your application repo

 ### Copy over example files
 ```shell